Réseau des Bains de Mer: Drucat

 This station served the village of Drucat.

 Plessiel-Drucat

 A halt served the hamlet of Le Plessiel, part of the Drucat commune.

 Canchy-Neuilly

 This station served the villages of Canchy and Neuilly-l'Hôpital.

 Lamotte-Buleux

 A station served the village of Lamotte-Buleux.

 Forest-l'Abbaye

 Forest-l'Abbaye was where the line from Noyelles joined the line between Abbeville and Dompierre-sur-Authie.
 It was 11 km from Noyelles.

 Forêt du Crécy

 Phosphates were mined locally, and transported to St. Valery by rail.

 Crécy-Estrées

 This station served the villages of Crécy-en-Ponthieu and Estrées-lès-Crécy.
-A source of traffic was the raperie here, which processed sugar beet before it was sent to a refinery.
+This was the location of the râperie (from rasp).
+Sugar beet were collected at surrounding stations and then sent to Crécy.
+The râperie extracted the raw juice, which was then sent by pipeline to the sugar factory of Abbeville.
 This traffic continued until 1951.

 Wadicourt

 There were two point for the collection of sugar beet here.

 Dompierre-sur-Authie

 Dompierre-sur-Authie was the Northern terminus of the line from Abbeville.
 It was 25 km from Noyelles and 31 km from Abbeville.